All major tax inventives and subsidies you need to be aware of when starting a business in France.

 The data

-M, which has no other subsidiary than F, has declared for the fiscal year closed on December 31, 2018 a (euro equivalent) 35 M€ turnover, with 120 employees.
+M, which has no other subsidiary than F, has declared for the fiscal year closed on December 31, 2022, a (euro equivalent) 35 M€ turnover, with 120 employees.
 F declared a 2 M€ turnover, with 23 employees, 1.25 M€ of gross salaries, of which 0.35 M€ of personnel costs for research operations, social taxes (@ 42% before any exemptions) and a 0.083 M€ of corporate tax.
-The company did not file for either the CIR or the JEI status at the end of 2016.
-What grant aid can the company still benefit from for the 2018 calendar year ?
-If possible, how much can the aids be?
+The company did not file for either the CIR or the JEI status at the end of 2021.
+What grant aid can the company still benefit from for the 2022 calendar year?
+If possible, how much can the aid be?

 The answers